LGBTQ rights in Malaysia: 21st century

-In July 2023, English pop rock band The 1975 was forced by the organisers of Good Vibes Festival to prematurely end their performance after their lead vocalist Matty Healy criticised the country's widespread anti-LGBTQ laws and kissed fellow band mate Ross MacDonald.
-Healy added that they initially didn't want to visit Malaysia, stating that "I made a mistake.
+In July 2023, English pop rock band The 1975 was forced by the organisers of Good Vibes Festival to prematurely end their performance after their lead vocalist Matty Healy criticised the country's widespread anti-LGBTQ laws and kissed bandmate Ross MacDonald.
+Healy added that they initially did not want to visit Malaysia, stating that "I made a mistake.
 When we were booking shows, I wasn't looking into it," he said.
 "I don't see the fucking point... of inviting The 1975 to a country and then telling us who we can have sex with."
 Human rights and LGBTQ activist Peter Tatchell, writing for The Guardian wrote that criticism of Healy and the band "deflect attention from where the criticisms should be most urgently directed: against the homophobia of the Kuala Lumpur regime."
 He also expressed that Healy is no white saviour for showing solidarity to the community as "queer rights are a universal human right, not a western one".
 That same month, 8 individuals were arrested by the police in Kuala Lumpur for staging a demonstration supporting LGBTQ rights.

-On 9 February 2024, the Federal Court of Malaysia in Nik Elin Zurina bt Nik Abdul Rashid & Anor v.
+In February 2024, the Federal Court of Malaysia in Nik Elin Zurina bt Nik Abdul Rashid & Anor v.
 Kerajaan Negeri Kelantan, struck down 16 Sharia-based Kelantan state laws; parts of which covered incest, sodomy, and cross-dressing.
 However, this ruling does not affect anti-LGBTQ laws at the federal level.

 In November 2024, the Kelantan state approved its amendments to its entertainment law, banning entertainment activities that promote or contain unethical elements, such as supporting LGBTQ behaviour.

+In February 2026, the Malaysian Communications and Multimedia Commission (MCMC) blocked access to the websites of same-sex dating platforms Grindr and Blued.
+In a written response to the Parliament of Malaysia, Communications Minister Fahmi Fadzil clarified that while the web-based versions were restricted immediately, the government was still evaluating legal measures to remove the mobile applications from the Apple App Store and Google Play Store in Malaysia.

+In June 2026, Deputy Minister for Religious Affairs Marhamah Rosli said it was now the government's official position to urge the public to say “budaya songsang” (“perverted/deviant culture”) instead of "LGBT."

 Legislation prohibiting or restricting LGBTQ

 Federal criminal law

-Malaysia's federal law is universally apply to all person within Malaysia regardless of their religion or nationality.
+Malaysia's federal law applies to all person within Malaysia, regardless of their religion or nationality.
 One such federal law is the Penal Code, which although did not specifically criminalise same-sex identities or same-sex relationships, did prohibit and penalise homosexual intercourse.
 Another piece of federal legislation, the Printing Presses and Publications Act 1984, has also been used to ban publications or items relating to LGBTQ on the grounds of immorality.